Navigation

 Risk factors of depression in older adults

 There can be lots of different reasons for developing depression at any age.
-It’s often down to a combination of several factors.
+It’s often due to a combination of several factors.
 But as we get older, there may be certain things that make depression more likely.
-These can include:

 • dealing with more health problems